Pompeo warns governors of Chinese infiltration into US: 'It's happening in your state'

 NIKKI HALEY WARNS OF CHINA THREAT, CALLS BEIJING 'OUR FOREMOST NATIONAL SECURITY CONCERN'

-The secretary said this isn't an uncommon event and that Chinese officials based in the U.S. are actively seeking to sew seeds of chaos at the state and local level -- specifically in the realm of education on college campuses and K-12 classrooms.
+The secretary said this isn't an uncommon event and that Chinese officials based in the U.S. are actively seeking to sow seeds of chaos at the state and local level -- specifically in the realm of education on college campuses and K-12 classrooms.

 “Maybe some of you have heard about the time when the Chinese consulate paid the UC San Diego students to protest the Dalai Lama," he continued.
 “It shows depth.
 It shows systemization.
 It shows intent.”